Members

 provider

 unknown provider(doc=None, *, fields=None, init=None)Defines a provider symbol.
-The provider may be instantiated by calling it, or used directly as a key for retrieving an instance of that provider from a target.
+The resulting value of this function must be stored in a global value to be usable in a rule or aspect implementation.
+Providers can be instantiated by calling the resulting value as a function, or used directly as an index key for retrieving an instance of that provider from a target.
 Example:

 MyInfo = provider() ... def _my_library_impl(ctx): ... my_info = MyInfo(x = 2, y = 3) # my_info.x == 2 # my_info.y == 3 ...